Call us now:

 Step 6: Transfer of ownership to register the house you want to buy in Bangkok

 The Land Officer will review the documents, register the transaction, and record the transfer in the registry.
 Government fees, including transfer tax, stamp duty, Specific Business Tax, or Withholding Tax, must be paid.
 The SPA should allocate these costs in advance.
-Once registration and payments are completed, the transaction is legally concluded.
+Once the registration and payments are completed, the transaction is legally concluded.

 Yellow Book and Pink Card as additional steps: Obtain proof of residence